NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/personalisation.md

 The data used in your personalisation fields can affect the formatting and length of your messages.
 This could make some messages cost more than expected.

-You'll need to provide example data if you're using custom personalisation fields.
-This is so that we can show you what your templates will look like with different lengths of data in your personalisation fields.
+You need to give us example data if you use custom personalisation.
+This helps us show you what your templates will look like with different lengths of data in your personalisation fields.

-Download and complete our [example personalisation data spreadsheet]({% link assets/personalisationexampledata/personalisation-example-data-nhs-notify.xlsx %}).
+Download and fill in our [example personalisation data spreadsheet]({% link assets/personalisationexampledata/personalisation-example-data-nhs-notify.xlsx %}).

-The personalisation fields in your content must match the fields in the 'personalisation field' column.
+The personalisation fields in your message content must match the fields in the 'personalisation field' column of your spreadsheet.

-You'll need to provide short, medium and long lengths of example data for each of your personalisation fields.
+For each personalisation field, you need to provide examples that are:

+- short
+- medium
+- long

 For example, if you had ((hospital_address_line)) as a personalisation field, you might choose the following example data:

 {% include components/inset-text.html
 text='

-- Hospital A - short length
+- Hospital A (short)
-- Hospital ABCDE - medium length
+- Hospital ABCDE (medium)
-- Hospital ABCDEFGHIJKLMN - long length'
+- Hospital ABCDEFGHIJKLMN (long)'
   %}

-It's up to you to decide how many characters to use for the different lengths.
+You can decide how many characters to use for each length.

-If your data will be a fixed length for a particular personalisation field, use 3 different examples of the same length.
+If the information for a field will always be the same length, give us 3 different examples that are all that same length.

 Your example data does not need to be real data.